Best Neighborhoods for Families in Mexico City

 Summary: If you're moving to Mexico City with kids, here are some of the best neighborhoods in Mexico City for families.

-Mexico City, a vibrant metropolis with a rich cultural tapestry, offers a variety of neighborhoods that cater to the diverse needs of expats and digital nomads with families.
-From tranquil, tree-lined streets to bustling, cosmopolitan districts, the city boasts areas that combine safety, amenities, and a sense of community.
-Here are some of the best neighborhoods in Mexico City for families seeking a comfortable and enriching living experience.
+Mexico City, a vibrant and culturally rich metropolis, offers a diverse array of neighborhoods that cater to the lifestyles of expats and digital nomads with families.
+From tranquil, tree-lined streets to bustling, urban environments, the city has something for everyone.
+When considering the best places to live, factors such as safety, proximity to good schools, green spaces, and family-friendly amenities are paramount.
+Here are some of the top neighborhoods in Mexico City that meet these criteria and are known for their welcoming communities and quality of life.

 Polanco

-International Schools: Polanco is home to several reputable international schools, including the Liceo Franco Mexicano and the American School Foundation, offering education from early childhood to high school levels with various curricula.
+International Schools: Polanco is home to several reputable international and bilingual schools, such as the Liceo Franco Mexicano and the Westhill Institute, offering education from kindergarten to high school with various curricula, including the International Baccalaureate.

-Interesting History: Polanco was once the site of large haciendas and has evolved into one of the city's most affluent districts, with streets named after famous philosophers and writers.
+Interesting History: Polanco was once the site of large haciendas and has evolved into one of the city's most cosmopolitan areas, with streets named after famous philosophers and writers.

-Parks: Parque Lincoln is the most popular park in the area, providing a serene escape with its duck pond and walking paths.
+Parks: Parque Lincoln is the most popular park in the area, known for its weekend markets and open spaces.

 Condesa

-Location: Southwest of the city center, adjacent to Colonia Roma
+Location: West of the historic city center, adjacent to the hip Roma neighborhood.

 Coyoacan